-All About Vanilla: We Ate Ice Cream for Science381
+All About Vanilla: We Ate Ice Cream for Science

 Pop quiz: Describe the differences between Madagascar, Mexican, and Tahitian Vanilla…

 Need some help?
-I thought you might, which is why I took it upon myself to conduct a very scientific experiment to get the triple scoop on these boujee beans.
+We thought you might, which is why we conducted a very scientific experiment to get the triple scoop on these beans.
 Do these three vanilla varietals really taste all that different?
 Probably.
 Is one superior to the others?
 Perhaps.
 Do I need to make 12 batches of vanilla ice cream to find out?
 Obviously.

 Everyone likes vanilla.
 Long-time fan right here (cut to me, a sticky-faced toddler, vanilla cone in hand, absolutely loving life).
 Beautifully complex and nuanced on its own, it’s also mild enough to serve as a flattering backdrop for countless other flavors, sweet and savory alike.